jethliya-balaji/DevHub/README.md

     :warning: **Don't use your personal Linkedin because we are using [linkedin-api](https://pypi.org/project/linkedin-api/) module & not the official linkedin APIs**: Be very careful here!

-- **Making Virtual Environment:** In the same directory as manage.py run the following command to create virtual environment
+- **Making Virtual Environment:** In the same directory as manage.py run the following command to create virtual environment & activate it.

     `python -m venv env`

+    `source env/Scripts/activate` use this to activate from git bash.

+    `.\env\Scripts\activate` use this to activate from windows terminal.

 - **Creating Database & Database Tables:** In the same directory as manage.py run the following command to creating database & database tables.